lsst-dm/dmtn-091/index.rst

 ===============
 Practical Notes
 ===============
 Master calibration images will be required prior to processing.
 We will not be testing the generation of these master calibration images as part of the processing of these datasets for CI, SMALL, and MEDIUM datasets.
-Such testing is certainly important and will be the subject of a separate effort, planning, and supporting documentation.
+Such generation is suitable for processing with LARGE datasets, but full testing of calibration should be the subject of a separate effort, planning, and supporting documentation.

 Astrometric and photometric reference catalogs will be required for each dataset.